sultanasabiha/VisualLens-Project/README.md

 - **Transfer Learning**:
 Provides transfer learning techniques using pre-trained models such as **MobileNet**, **ResNet50**, **VGG16**, and **VGG19**.
 The models serve a feature extractor and is used to augment the features extracted to the machine learning algorithms to significantly improve thier performance
 - **Interactive Visualization**:
 Presents results in an interactive graphical format, allowing users to interpret and compare the performance of different algorithms and techniques easily.
-Users can save the required metric visualization for future use.
+Users can save the required metric visualization for future use.<br>
     **Classification Metrics**:
   For individual algorithms:
     - Confusion Matrix